aydoo/dots-and-boxes/README.md

 `Board.print_board_board()` - Prints board in stdout.\
 `Board.dirty_move(m)` - Executes move `m` without checking for validity.
 (Reduces execution time and is mainly used by the AI.)\
 `ai.alpha_beta(board, player, max_depth)` - Minimax algorithm with alpha-beta pruning to calculate a move for a specific `board`, `player` and `max_depth`.\

+## TODOs

+- [ ] Embed convnet evaluation of board as value function into alpha beta pruning